dpb587/metalink-repository-resource/README.md

 ### URL Credentials

-When working with authenticated buckets (for either upload or download), configure the `url_handlers` option of the resource:
+When working with authenticated URLs (for either upload or download), configure the `url_handlers` option of the resource:

     url_handlers:
     - type: s3